Sage-Bionetworks/challengeutils/scoring_harness/readme.md

 Challenge Template for Python
 =============================

+In a perfect world, Synapse would automaticaly validate, score, annotate submissions and emails participants for you.
+Sadly, we do not live in a perfect world!

-`challenge.py` is a lightweight script that takes a configuration python script as a parameter to validate and score submissions submitted to evaluation queues in a challenge.
+Fortunately, we have created `challenge.py`, a lightweight python script, that takes a configuration python as a parameter that **you** can run on their cloud or internal servers.
+This script helps will automatically look for recieved submissions to an evaluation queue and validate/score these submissions.

-If you are curious about how to start a challenge, please view the step-by-step [Challenge Guide Overview](https://docs.synapse.org/articles/challenge_administration.html) to building out a challenge.
-If you have already configured your evaluation queues and are ready to interact with submitted submissions, then you are at the right place.
+If you have no idea what evaluation queues or challenge are, then please turn back around.
+If you are curious about setting up a challenge, please view the step-by-step [Challenge Guide Overview](https://docs.synapse.org/articles/challenge_administration.html) to building out a challenge before continuing.

 ## Dependencies